alexfernandez/alexfernandez.github.io/2017/origins-language.md

 combining language reconstruction and information theory with generous amounts of conjecture to arrive at a consistent view of language evolution.
-From beyond the mysts of time we will try to build defensible positions, or at the very least lay a path to future discovery.
+From beyond the mysts of time we will try to build a few defensible positions, or at the very least lay a path to future discovery.

 ## Language Evolution